juanchok12/Concentration-of-Banking/README.md

     1) Webscraping: I webscraped the Federal Reserve data on large commercial data links and downloaded tables into CSV files.

-    2) Transformation: Cleaned data, normalized to standardize columns and banks names (to avoid repeated bank entities but with different names).
+    2) Transformation: Cleaned data, normalized to standardize columns and banks names (to avoid repeated bank entities but with different names or for banks that had merged together in the past).

     3) Pivot: Combined the different data points release per quarter into a master list of all data points using Python.
 From the master database, I then further pivoted other dataframes according to the needs of data visualization.